pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Next Steps (2024-03-01)

+1. Gradually migrate all components using the old toast to the new sonner toast
+2. Explore using the new Carousel component for showcasing features on the home page
+3. Consider implementing the Command component for a command palette feature
+4. Test the application thoroughly to ensure the UI component upgrades don't cause any issues
-1. Verify the text readability improvements across all pages in different screen sizes
+5. Verify the text readability improvements across all pages in different screen sizes
-2. Consider further UI enhancements for better contrast and accessibility
+6. Consider further UI enhancements for better contrast and accessibility
-3. Monitor analytics data in the Vercel dashboard to gain insights into user behavior
+7. Monitor analytics data in the Vercel dashboard to gain insights into user behavior
-4. Use Speed Insights data to identify and fix performance bottlenecks
+8. Use Speed Insights data to identify and fix performance bottlenecks
-5. Consider adding custom events tracking for specific user interactions
+9. Consider adding custom events tracking for specific user interactions
-6. Verify that all navigation links work correctly throughout the application
+10. Verify that all navigation links work correctly throughout the application
-7. Consider enhancing the UI of the About, Services, and Contact pages
+11. Consider enhancing the UI of the About, Services, and Contact pages
-8. Test the template filtering to ensure templates only appear in the templates list
+12. Test the template filtering to ensure templates only appear in the templates list
-9. Verify that saved job descriptions don't include templates
+13. Verify that saved job descriptions don't include templates
-10. Consider adding sample templates for new users to get started quickly
+14. Consider adding sample templates for new users to get started quickly
-11. Monitor the Vercel deployment to ensure all fixes are working properly
+15. Monitor the Vercel deployment to ensure all fixes are working properly
-12. Test the JD Developer form to ensure it works without education, experience, and certifications
+16. Test the JD Developer form to ensure it works without education, experience, and certifications

 ## Active Decisions (2024-03-01)

+- Upgraded to the latest version of Shadcn UI to access new components and improvements
+- Created a toast migration utility to ensure backward compatibility with existing code
+- Replaced the deprecated toast component with the new sonner component
+- Added new components (Carousel, Drawer, Command) for future feature enhancements
 - Changed all grey/silver text to black to improve readability throughout the application
 - Updated both global CSS variables and specific component styles to ensure consistent text colors
 - Maintained the existing color scheme for backgrounds and other UI elements